-If your Western Digital hard drive doesn't work after a macOS update, you should first ensure it's well-connected, then check if it's detected on Mac and if your WD software is having issues.
+If your WD hard drive doesn't work after a macOS update, you should first ensure it's well-connected, then check if it's detected on Mac and if your WD software is having issues.

 I know that the hard drive worked fine before the update, so you may assume the cable or port has no issue.
 But you're still recommended to check the connections.
 Try these:

 - Attach the hard drive to a different USB port.